 - View concept design boards from previous CaD studios

-The CaD Studio has visited eight waterfront areas in six municipalities in the Hudson Valley since 2015.
+The CaD Studio has visited nine waterfront areas in seven municipalities in the Hudson Valley since 2015.

 Phase II: Advancing Climate-adaptive Design